Godley/MuseParse/readme.rst

    object_hierarchy = parser.parse(filename)

-This will return a hierarchy of objects - please view the wiki for more information on the objects in this hierarchy.
+This will return a hierarchy of objects - please view the docs (link below) for more information on the objects in this hierarchy.

 ********************
 Outputting to PDF